The book

 The second part of the book originated in OpenMusic and Contemporary Compositional Techniques, a series of lectures and workshops given by Rozalie Hirs and guest professors Tristan Murail, Mikhail Malt, Benjamin Thigpen, Marco Stroppa, and Niels Bogaards at the Conservatorium van Amsterdam during the 2005/06 academic year.
 The series was initiated by the Nieuw Ensemble and its artistic director, Joël Bons, as part of the annual Componistenpracticum.
 The Nieuw Ensemble and conductor Lucas Vis rehearsed and performed new pieces written by an international group of composition students from the Conservatorium van Amsterdam and the Royal Conservatoire in the Netherlands.
 In turn, the students documented their creative process in the seven essays included in this volume.
 An extensive essay on Tristan Murail’s compositional ideas and frequency-based techniques originated in the lecture series given by Rozalie Hirs.
 It provides the most detailed discussion of Murail’s work available in English.
 Press release [PDF]

 The two articles by Rozalie Hirs were written with financial support by Prins Bernhard Cultuurfonds (2003-05) and Amsterdam School of the Arts (2006-07).
 The article On Murial’s Le lac was part of her D.M.A. dissertation at Columbia University (2007).
-Since 14 June 2023 all articles by Hirs have also been available from the Academia website.
-Happy reading!

 The software